bxparks/AceSegment/examples/AutoBenchmark/README.md

 * `DirectModule`: group and segment pins directly connected to MCU
 * `DirectFast4Module`: same as `DirectModule` but using `digitalWriteFast` library
-* `SingleHc595Module`: group pins connected directly to MCU, but segment pins connected to 74HC595 accessed through SPI
+* `HybridModule`: group pins connected directly to MCU, but segment pins connected to 74HC595 accessed through SPI
-* `DualHc595Module`: group pins and segment pins connected to two 74HC595 which are accessed through SPI
+* `Hc595Module`: group pins and segment pins connected to two 74HC595 which are accessed through SPI
 * `Tm1637Module`: an LED module using a TM1637 driver chip, accessed through a two-wire protocol similar to I2C